-We’ve long known about corn silage.
-The practice of chopping corn plants while they still green and fermenting them to create a high moisture feed.
+While we normally talk about corn harvested as grain, corn silage is another important use for corn in Kansas.
+In fact, corn silage production is on the rise in our state.
+The practice of chopping corn plants while they are still green and fermenting them to create a high moisture feed.
 Silage serves as a great feed for both dairy and feedlot cattle because of it’s high energy content and easy digestibility.

-Southwest KCGA board member and Kansas Corn Commissioner, Steve Rome of Hugoton, KS sent in this video of his corn being cut for silage.
+Southwest Kansas corn leader Steve Rome of Hugoton, share this video of his corn being cut for silage.
 Notice the various horn honks used for communication.
 To get the fields cut quickly the trucks have to drive next to the choppers in the field, however they can’t always seen when they are full.
 So the chopper driver watches and lets them know so they can move out to take the silage to the silo or pit while the next truck drives up to take their place.

 Some choppers include whole-plant processing where the plant goes through a roller mill crushing the silage in the field.
 This process can also be done prior to feeding, it all depends on the machinery used.
 Processing the corn is important because it improves starch and fiber digestion in the cow.

 A new trend hitting the market is earlage, which is basically silage without the stalks and leaves.
 It’s still cut with a chopper but utilizes an adapter that allows the farmer to attach the row crop header from their combine onto the forage chopper.
 The storage of earlage is similar to silage and is processed the same to ensure high digestibility.

 Northwest Kansas corn leader Brian Baalman of Menlo, KS owns a feedyard and started cutting earlage in 2014.
 His son, Coby, who manages the feedyard likes the earlage as a nutritive feedstuff for the cattle.
 Brian appreciates the amount of crop residue left in the field to lock in soil moisture and decrease the possibility of soil erosion.